 - Education and awareness programs

-The department has detailed procedures for the management of asbestos in departmental facilities.
-These procedures have been included in the department's
+The department has detailed procedures for the management of asbestos in departmental facilities and processes for managing asbestos incidents.
+These have been included in the department's

 Asbestos Management Plan for DoE Facilities (AMP) and must be read in conjunction with this policy.

-The policy and AMP must be adhered to at all times by educational workplaces including Schools, for Early Childhood Education and Care (ECEC) assets, Parents and Citizens Associations (P&Cs), departmental regional and central offices and all service providers (including, but not limited to, QBuild, QBuild-engaged contractors, project services, and departmental and P&C-engaged contractors/consultants).
+The policy and AMP must be adhered to at all times by educational workplaces including Schools, for Early Childhood Education and Care (ECEC) assets, Parents and Citizens Associations (P&Cs), departmental regional and central offices and all service providers (including, but not limited to, QBuild, QBuild-engaged contractors and departmental and P&C-engaged contractors/consultants).

 It is compulsory for all building managers of department-owned facilities to ensure the use of the Built Environment Materials Information Register (BEMIR) when any work including maintenance, refurbishment, installation and construction is being undertaken in department-owned facilities.
 BEMIR is an electronic environmental management system designed and managed by the Department of Energy and Public Works (DEPW) to assist government agencies with the management of environmentally significant matters within government-controlled facilities.

 There are 3 critical asbestos management components of BEMIR.
 These include the: